pshriwise/obsidian_work_vault/OpenMC SDR Meetings.md

 ## 2022-08-23
   - Continued suport for Cardinal-Aurora coupling via FES supplemental funds?

+## 2022-09-06
+- Coreform Cubit supplemental funding
+	- Seems like Attila4MC is doing okay finding-wise so we might not need to worry as much about them?

 ## Weight Window Generation Development

 ### Motivation for WW generation in C++